Your thoughts (whakaaro) and feelings affect everything you do

+If the main problem is feeling down and miserable, or that there is no interest or pleasure in things, we call it depression.
 If the main problem is having times of panic, or always being on edge and worrying, we call it anxiety.
-If the main problem is feeling down and miserable, or that there is no interest or pleasure in things, we call it depression.
-And it’s quite common to experience a bit of both.
+It’s quite common to experience a bit of both.

 Whether you call it distress, depression, or anxiety, it doesn’t matter.
 What matters is that you understand what’s happening, and know what you can do to feel better.

 If you’re experiencing distress you’re certainly not alone.

 At some point in their life many people will go through it too:

 - 1 in 7 will experience depression before they are 24 years old

 - 1 in 8 men will experience depression

 - 1 in 5 women will experience depression

 - 1 in 4 New Zealanders will experience anxiety

 - 1 in 5 people with depression or anxiety will experience both at the same time